Activated Carbon Price Update: Sustained Growth Across Key Markets in Q1 2026

 Recent strategic moves within the industry further illustrate evolving dynamics:

-• In September 2025, Kemira received investment approval to establish a new activated carbon reactivation facility at its Helsingborg site in Sweden, aimed at enhancing water treatment capacity across the Nordic region and addressing growing demand for micropollutant removal solutions.
+• In September 2025, Kemira received investment approval for a new activated carbon reactivation facility at its Helsingborg site in Sweden.
+The project targeted expanded water treatment capacity across the Nordic region, addressing rising demand for micropollutant removal solutions.

 To navigate this complex landscape, stakeholders should: